Have you ever wondered, “What are spiritual gifts in the Bible?”

 “We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your[a] faith; if it is serving, then serve; if it is teaching, then teach; if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully.”

-Here are five spiritual gifts Scripture verses you can study:
+Here are five powerful Scriptures about spiritual gifts in the Bible that you can study:

 1. Romans 12:1-9